msebbane1/Matcha/README.md

     • Public “fame rating” : ?

-    • GPS positioning : If the user does not want to be positioned, you must find a way to locate them even without their knowledge.
+    • GPS positioning : Choose to be positioned or not, if not must find a way to locate them

 IV.3 Browsing